giantswarm/docs/src/content/general/organizations/index.md

     - With the [Organization CRD]({{< relref "/ui-api/management-api/crd/organizations.security.giantswarm.io.md" >}}) we introduce an entity in the Management API to represent an organization.
     - Operators ensure that a namespace exists for each organization in the management cluster.
-    - Starting with workload cluster release v13.0.0 for Azure, cluster resources are created in the owner organization's namespace.
+    - Starting with workload cluster release v13.0.0 for Azure, cluster resources are created in the owner organization's namespace by default (meaning: unless the resource is placed in a different namespaces explicitly).

 - **2021: synchronization of organizations in REST API and Management API**